ACA v NSW MInister for Planning & Wyong Coal Pty Ltd & Kores Australia Pty Ltd

 The Project, located within the Central Coast water catchment, would have significant impacts on the Central Coast water supply and residents in the surrounding areas.

 It would permanently alter the landscape, causing flooding events that will only increase over time as the impacts of climate change are realised.
 The PAC approval proposes dealing with these devastating flooding events by first requiring the mine to try mitigation measures like putting people’s houses on stilts, relocating homes or building levees.
 If those measures don’t work, then the mine would be required to pay the owners of the properties for the harm.
-Our client says that this simply is not a lawful way to mitigate harm from flooding.
+Our client says this simply is not a lawful way to mitigate harm from flooding.
 There is no evidence that the mitigation measures will work or that compensation is an effective way to remedy harm caused by flooding.

 The mine is also likely to impact upon the Central Coast water supply and access to water for farmers in the surrounding region.
 The mine proposes to construct a pipeline to deliver compensatory water to the Central Coast Council and provide emergency and long-term compensatory water supplies to farmers if they lose access to water on their properties.
 If compensatory water cannot be provided, the mine can agree to buy those farmers out.
 The approval does not cover how the pipeline and the compensatory water is to be provided.
 ACA argues that the mitigation measures proposed by the PAC in the conditions of approval are not lawful, primarily because they go beyond the power of the PAC to deal with environmental impacts of the Project.